-Noosa will once again be enlivened by the Food and Wine Festival from 17-20 May 2018.
-The program includes a festival village in the heart of town and an indulgent array of events, showcasing and celebrating everything food and wine.
+Noosa was once again enlivened by the Food and Wine Festival from 17-20 May 2018.
+The program included a festival village in the heart of town and an indulgent array of events, showcasing and celebrating everything food and wine.

 In recent years the event has passed through a number of changes in ownership and management and is now owned and operated by Tourism Noosa, the region’s non-profit tourism body.